-However, in the 4th-century Roman civilization declined.
+However, in the 4th century Roman civilization declined.
 The towns shrank as people drifted away to the countryside.
-The last Roman soldiers left England in 407 CE.
+The last Roman soldiers left England in 407 AD.
 Afterward town life broke down.

 In 577 AD they won a great battle and captured Cirencester, Gloucester, and Bath.
 Soon a little Saxon settlement grew up near the Roman remains.
 However, Saxon Cirencester was no more than a village of wooden huts with thatched roofs, a far cry from Roman days.

 Sometime before the Domesday Book was written (1086) a market began in Cirencester.
 Although it was still a farming settlement Cirencester became a center for the local area.
 In 1086 the population of Cirencester was probably around 350.
 The town grew much larger as the Middle Ages progressed.

 Then in 1117 King Henry I founded an abbey at Cirencester.
 The abbey came to dominate the town.
 In the Middle Ages England was divided into areas called manors.
 The king owned Cirencester but when the abbey was founded the Abbot became Lord of the Manor of Cirencester.
 He controlled the town, much to the annoyance of the townspeople.

 In the Middle Ages, the church ran the only ‘hospitals’ where monks looked after the poor and sick as best they could.
 In the 12th century, the Hospital of St Lawrence was built in Cirencester.
 In the 13th century, a leper hostel was built.

 There was also a castle at Cirencester.
 Little is known about it except that it was burned by Stephen during a civil war in 1142.